dfu23/Open-Data-In-Hampton-Roads/README.md

 * [__Esri2Open__](https://github.com/project-open-data/esri2open) Part of [Project Open Data](https://github.com/project-open-data) is a free ArcGIS toolbox for exporting GIS data to sharable formats.
 * __Esri__ is releasing [ArcGIS For Open Data](https://composer.dc.esri.com/) that will allow users with AGOL Organization accounts to publish there existing and new services as 'Open'.
 This also includes a tool for creating an open data page for your organization.

+##Interested In Legislation?

+Check out the [Sunlight Foundation](http://sunlightfoundation.com/policy/local/) for resources on crafting policy.

 ##How Does Hampton Roads Stack Up?

 City | GIS Link | Data Available | Link | Cost |